-Fostering a supportive and student-centered environment that is characterised by academic excellence.
-Aquinas College assists students to unlock their full potential through extensive academic support programs.
+- Academic Excellence Aquinas creates a supportive and student-centred environment that fosters and honours academic endeavour and achievement.
+The College assists students to unlock their potential through a wide range of academic support programmes.

 Translated from the Latin, the College motto “Lucere et Ardere” is ‘to shine and burn’.